 Step 1.
 Select Keep Blink.
-This defines how a blinking numeric for a measurement that is in alarm, reacts when the alarms are
+This defines how a blinking numeric for a measurement that is in alarm, reacts when the alarms are suspended, or when the alarm for that measurement is switched off.

 Yes The numeric continues blinking as long as the measurement is in alarm, even if the Suspend key has been pressed, or the measurement alarm is switched off.
 No The numeric does not blink when the Suspend key is pressed, or the measurement alarm is switched off.